wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Exp-Eval-of-Real-Time-OCC-Scheme.markdown

 The serialized validation and write phases can become a performance bottleneck if transactions commit frequently.
 In fact, if transactions rarely conflict on their write sets, most of the commits can concurrently take place, while only a small fraction needs to be blocked from proceeding till the conflicting transaction finishes commit.

+The second variant loosens the restriction that validation and write phases must be performed in a critical section.
+To compensate the extra risk that transactions may happen to read a data item after the lock mode for the data item is checked and before the new value is written back, the committing transaction must lock its write set using V-Locks.
+During the read phase, reads and pre-writes acquire R-Locks in a critical section.
+Note that pre-write operations also need R-Locks.
+During validation, the transaction first enters a critical section, and then acquires V-Locks on all items in its write set.
+If a conflict is detected between V-Lock and R-Lock during this phase, the validation fails.
+After locking the write set, the transaction exits the critical section.
+Dirty values are then written back without any critical section.
+Ater that, the transaction enters the critical section for the second time, and releases all V-Locks it has been holding on the write set.